-Tiger Woods is coming back at the 2017 Hero World Challenge, and there's some uncertainty for his schedule.
-There are some questions out there about Tiger Woods' PGA Tour exemption, as well how long Woods is exempt in the majors, World Golf Championships and The Players.
-We wanted to clear up those questions.
+Tiger Woods came back to golf at the 2017 Hero World Challenge, and there were some questions out there about Tiger Woods' PGA Tour exemption, as well how long Woods is exempt in the majors, World Golf Championships and The Players.
+We wanted to clear up those questions

 Can Tiger Woods lose his PGA Tour Card?

 No, if a player has 20 or more PGA Tour wins, they're not only exempt for life, but they have their own exemption category (18th in the pecking order).
-Right now, Woods is exempt as a current PGA Tour winner.
-He got a five-year exemption for winning the 2013 Players Championship.
-That would be his category in 2018, guaranteeing him access to most common PGA Tour events, in priority category No. 2.
+If for some reason Woods doesn't win ever again, his status for winning the Masters would expire after the 2023-2024 PGA Tour season.
 The category for lifetime members is No. 18.
 In between are all kinds of other categories, for major winners, WGC winners, PGA Tour winners, the top 125 in the FedEx Cup, lifetime money list exemption players, etc.